22nd October 2018 - 6 min read

 What you can do to help your parents is to check for them with the Saudi Haj ministry on the approved list of travel agents in Malaysia or the Tabung Haji list before buying a package.
 You can also assist with travel plans and check out the standard rate for these packages by shopping around.
 Advise your parents against choosing packages that offer discounts of 40% or more than the norm – unless under a government subsidy.

-Responding to these types of scams usually work by asking the intended target to send upfront payments to redeem their lottery or sweepstake winnings.
-They even use popular company names to gain the trust of their intended targets.
-Online it can be dangerous as well as scam artists may try to steal private banking information from your parents or even install viruses.
-Do guide your folks on safe internet and smartphone usage to keep them from falling prey to such scams.
+These scams often pop up on the Internet, or via email and text messages.
+They usually work by asking the intended target to send upfront payments to redeem their lottery or sweepstake winnings.
+Some scammers even use popular company names to gain the trust of their intended targets, attempt to steal private banking information through the Internet, or install viruses.

 Note that it is very difficult to recoup losses because these operations are so slick that the perpetrators are almost impossible to locate and prosecute once the bad deed is done.

 Thus, it’s best to let your parents know that you are there to help them look into any potential investment ideas that they may have.
-Help them do their homework before forking out any money; make an enquiry with the Land Office to check if the title is genuine and do hire a lawyer when conducting land purchases.
+Help them do their homework before forking out any money, make an enquiry with the Land Office to check if the title is genuine, and do hire a lawyer when conducting land purchases.

 Although this seems like more work for you, know that your parents and elderly relatives certainly do need the help.
 Here’s what to do:

 Subscribe to our exclusive weekly newsletter and we’ll bring you the week’s highlights of financial news, expert tips, guides, and the latest credit card and e-wallet deals.

 Stay tuned for what’s to come next in the personal finance world